Are you planning a Salt Lake City skiing trip?

 Alta Ski Rentals

-The Alta Ski Shops are located at the Wildcat Building and at the Watson Shelton.
+The Alta Ski Shops are located at the Wildcat Building and the Watson Shelton.

-Prices start around $62 for a full day adult packages.
+Prices start around $62 for full-day adult packages.

 Alta Slopes and Terrain

 Alta has 6 high-speed chair lifts and 116 runs.
 There is an even amount of easier runs and more difficult runs.
 There is not a terrain park.

 Lodging and Accommodations at Alta Ski Resort